The Biggest Bombshells From Murder to Mercy: The Cyntoia Brown Story

 Lacy Atkins/Shutterstock

-• Joan said that she was regularly raped and beaten, and that Georgina was the product of a rape.

-• Georgina said she was molested by a relative of her neighbor growing up, starting when she was 6 or 7 and lasting till she was 10.
+Joan said that she was regularly raped and beaten, and that Georgina was the product of a rape.
+Georgina said she was molested by a relative of her neighbor growing up, starting when she was 6 or 7 and lasting till she was 10.
 She guesses that's when she started to hate her own mother, because Joan allowed her to go off with that man.

-• A Nov.
+A Nov.
 15, 2017, local news report on a change in Tennessee law inspired by Brown's case that made it no longer possible for a minor to be sentenced as a prostitute went viral, leading to the celebrity attention, "#FreeCyntoiaBrown" making the rounds on social media.

-• By the time of her commutation hearing before the parole board in 2018, countless people were waiting to hear the outcome of her case, and camera crews were lined up outside the courthouse.
+By the time of her commutation hearing before the parole board in 2018, countless people were waiting to hear the outcome of her case, and camera crews were lined up outside the courthouse.

 "What I did was horrible," Brown told the board, taking responsibility for her actions.
 "I killed Johnny Allen, he's gone, and it's stayed with me this whole time.
 I was locked up at 16, like that was it.
 I have no choice but to live a different life."